-Natural Area or Feature: Boundaries defined by: Watercourses.
-Development constraint within boundaries: Development is Extent of adjacent lands: Not normally Development and site alteration on adjacent lands may be permitted where: Development within among Group A and/or Group B features swales, fence lines, and similar linear features with predominantly natural vegetation subject to normal official plan policies applicable.
-Development is not normally constrained adjacent to natural corridors. a natural corridor may be permitted where an EIS demonstrates no impacts or that impacts will be mitigated.
-Areas above sensitive groundwater resources Middlesex-Elgin Groundwater Study Development that either uses large amounts of water or disposes of large amounts of liquid wastes are not permitted without technical approval from MOE and County of Middlesex Health officials.
-See Section 2.10 for detailed groundwater policies.
-Not normally applicable.
-Not normally applicable Flood plains, flood prone areas, areas within the 100 Year Erosion Limit, and other erosion prone areas mapped and/or regulated by a Conservation Authority Conservation Authority regulations and/or mapping.
+Natural Area or Feature: Boundaries defined by: Development constraint within boundaries: Extent of adjacent lands: Development and site alteration on adjacent lands may be permitted where: Natural corridors among Group A and/or Group B features Watercourses, swales, fence lines, and similar linear features with predominantly natural vegetation Development is subject to normal official plan policies Not normally applicable.
+Development is not normally constrained adjacent to natural corridors.
+Development within a natural corridor may be permitted where an EIS demonstrates no impacts or that impacts will be mitigated.
+Flood plains, flood prone areas, areas within the 100 Year Erosion Limit, and other erosion prone areas mapped and/or regulated by a Conservation Authority Conservation Authority regulations and/or mapping.
 Some natural hazards may not be mapped and, in these cases, it is the responsibility of the proponent to undertake the necessary studies to identify the hazard to the satisfaction of the Conservation Authority Development is not permitted in flood plains, flood prone areas, and erosion prone areas unless otherwise permitted by a Conservation Authority.
 In general, new development is required to located the natural hazard and avoid it.
 Additions to existing development or redevelopment must characterize the hazard and address it.
 Minimum of 50 metres The hazard is appropriately avoided or mitigated, does not aggravate the hazard, and safe access is available for vehicles and people.